bohdanpodvirnyi/bohdanpodvirnyi/README.md

 #### 👨‍💻 About Me :

-- 🔭 I’m working as a iOS Software Engineer and building cool apps that used by millions!
+- 🔭 I’m working as an iOS Software Engineer and building cool apps that are used by millions!

 - 🍎 Exploring Apple software ecosystem.